wolfejw86/jay-wolfe-dev-blog/content/blog/running-a-local-replica-set/index.md

 Once the bash file runs, the replica set is initiated and after a few moments the replica set is ready.
 It’s important to note that this takes some time, and the application will either need to handle the database not being ready right away or not even start up until the database is ready.
 The best way I’ve found to do this is to run the replica set separately from the app you’re developing, in which case you may be better off just using the installation method above.

 I wrapped all the compose setup and info into a repo so you can skip straight to the code.
-I also wrote a small node file that creates events and listens to a change stream (to prove that the replica set is running locally):
+I also wrote a small node file that creates events and listens to a change stream (to prove that the replica set is running locally).

+If you want to skip straight to the repo, you can clone it here - https://github.com/wolfejw86/local-replica-set and just run `docker-compose up` and it should just work.
+Otherwise take a look below as I dive into the code for a bit of a deeper explanation.

 ```js
 const crypto = require("crypto")